 Housekeeping

-Although you can load packages within any code chunk within your quarto document, we suggest loading them all in your first code chunk.
+Although you can load packages within any code chunk within your Quarto document, we suggest loading them all in your first code chunk.
 Doing so allows you to easily keep track of the packages that the document depends upon and ensures that all the packages you need are loaded at the start of the rendering process.
 We’d also recommend loading them in alphabetic order to help avoid accidentally loading packages twice!

 To follow our example analysis you will need to install the packages listed below, and then you’re first code chunk should load them as follows: